-Development potential in Waipa District is really limited to the two large urban centres (Cambridge and Te Awamutu and the Airport development Titanium Park contained within the Lake Cameron CAU.
+Development potential in Waipa District is really limited to the two large urban centres (Cambridge and Te Awamutu and Titanium Park contained within the Lake Cameron CAU).
 Lack of differentiation within each of these areas means the MCA is limited.
-What it does tell us is that the majority of commercial paln enabled capacity identified scores lower than the rest.
-This is because Titanium Park does not score as strongly as Cambridge or Te Awamutu.
+What it does tell us is that the majority of commercial plan enabled capacity identified scores lower than the rest.
+This is because Titanium Park does not score as strongly as Cambridge or Te Awamutu given its location away from the population centres of Waipa.